Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 Automatic enrolment was introduced in October 2012 and requires employers to provide a workplace pension for their eligible employees.

-If you are an 'eligible employee' you will automatically start paying into a workplace pension set-up by your employer, who will also make a contribution on your behalf.
+If you are an 'eligible employee' you will automatically start paying into a workplace pension set up by your employer, who must also make a contribution on your behalf.

-The government will also contribute a percentage towards your pension as a tax relief.
+The government will also contribute a percentage towards your pension in the form of tax relief.

 This is found on your payslip, or you can ask your payroll department.